Santa Ana winds: Historical impact

 The Santa Ana winds and the accompanying raging wildfires have been a part of the ecosystem of the Los Angeles Basin for over 5,000 years, dating back to the earliest habitation of the region by the Tongva and Tataviam peoples.
 The Santa Ana winds have been recognized and reported in English-language records as a weather phenomenon in Southern California since at least the mid-nineteenth century.
 During the Mexican–American War, Commodore Robert Stockton reported that a "strange, dust-laden windstorm" arrived in the night while his troops were marching south through California in January 1847.
 Various episodes of hot, dry winds have been described over this history as dust storms, hurricane-force winds, and violent north-easters, damaging houses and destroying fruit orchards.
 Newspaper archives have many photographs of regional damage dating back to the beginnings of news reporting in Los Angeles.
 When the Los Angeles Basin was primarily an agricultural region, the winds were feared particularly by farmers for their potential to destroy crops.

 The strongest Santa Ana winds yet recorded occurred in early December 2011.
-An atmospheric set-up occurred that allowed the towns of Pasadena and Altadena in the San Gabriel Valley to get whipped by sustained winds at 97 mph, and gusts up to 167 mph.
-Mammoth Mountain experienced a near-record wind gust of 175 mph, on December 1, 2011.
+An atmospheric set-up occurred that allowed the towns of Pasadena and Altadena in the San Gabriel Valley to get whipped by strong winds with a recorded maximum gust of 97 mph at Whitaker Peak at an elevation of 4100 feet.